-**Payment is due to the PTAC treasurer by August 1.
+**As per registration agreement, credit card will be charged on August 1, a $200 penalty if the family has failed to fulfill ALL VOLUNTEER obligations.
 Any family that owes money for the volunteer penalty will not be permitted to register for the next season until the penalty amount is received by PTAC.

 **PLEASE REMEMBER YOUR FAMILY NEEDS TO VOLUNTEER FOR AT LEAST 3 POSITIONS IN ORDER FOR YOUR SWIMMER(S) TO QUALIFY FOR CHAMPIONSHIPS.

 The intent of this policy is not to raise money, but to emphasize how very important it is that we all work together to maintain the high standards PTAC exemplifies and help more evenly share the volunteer effort required to provide well run meets for our children.
 PTAC cannot run a meet without adequate parental support.
 Those families not doing their fair share of volunteering, jeopardize the smooth management and operation of swim meets.